GabrielSlima/blog/articles/clean-code-clean-concurrency.md

     <p>
         The Central Processing Unit, also known as CPU or processor, is responsible for processing the instructions that composes a program.
-They are literally an electronical circuit composed by electronic components that are responsible for executing your clean and incredible code you've written with tips and tricks that where taught by ancient creatures specialists in programming from the last articles you read...
+They are literally an electronical circuit composed by electronic components that are responsible for executing your clean and incredible code you've written with tips and tricks that were taught by ancient creatures specialists in programming from the last articles you read...
     </p>
     <p>
-        In other words, every line of code you write is executed by the CPU.
-When you have more than one Processing Unit you have a multi-core processor, so in theory, you have more places where the instructions that composes your program can be executed.
+        In other words, every line of code you've written is processed by the CPU during the exectuion of your program.
+        When you have <strong>more than one processing unit</strong> you have a <strong>multi-core processor</strong>,
+        so in theory, you have more than one place in which instructions can be executed.
         If concurrency and parallelism are used, the execution of the program can theorically be faster.
     </p>
     <p>
-        There are more complex than this but let's keep in this way for now...
+        There is so much more about CPUs, Multiprocessing programs and computer architecture in general.
+But today's goals is to focus only on the main concepts.
+In general, when your program becomes a procress, all the instructions you've written is processed by the CPU or CPUs if the host has more than one core.
+Let's explore a bit more about <strong>what a process is.</strong>
     </p>
-    <h3>What a Process is?</h3>
+    <h3>What is a Process?</h3>
     <h4>Operating System</h4>
     <p>
-        Before continuing with this topic, I would like to rember you with a few words what a Operating System is.
+        Before continuing with this topic, I would like to remind you with a few words about
+        <strong>what an Operating System is</strong>.
         An operating system is basically a system, a program, that is responsible for managing the computer's resources and encapsulating it.
-In other words, the operating system is the program that is going to controll how the interaction with and between the resources of a computer will happen and, other than that, it provides abstract interfaces so that other programs can interact with the resources...
+In other words, the operating system is the program that is going to control how the interaction with and between the resources of a computer will happen and, other than that, it provides abstract interfaces so that other programs can interact with the resources...
     </p>